Stiffpixels/Tech-ion/src/blog/{{year}-{month}-{day}-{slug}}.md

   - post
   - featured
 ---
 A good programmer always has a few must have resources under their belt.
-Finding resources and learning from them seems a bit of a challenge, so here we are to simplify it for you.
+Finding resources and learning from them seems a bit of a challenge, so here we are to simplify it for you.These